Set up slide masters to save time and be consistent!

 Some more tips

-- Do not to delete footer, page number and date from the top master – but do format them and switch them off in other layouts if they aren’t needed.
+- When you set up slide masters: Do not to delete footer, page number and date from the top master – but do format them and switch them off in other layouts if they aren’t needed.

 - Avoid using subheading styles within main bullet hierarchy: additional text boxes on layouts is preferable.